jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 suspects found in the other industries:
 Email, Web apps and Desktop
 sharing software.

-Figure 79\.
-Industry groups represented by percent of breaches (2012 DBIR Figure 3\) Figure 80\.
-Top Action vectors in Accommodation and Food Services breaches (n\=47\) Looking back
+Looking back
 In the 2012 DBIR, Accommodation and Food Services represented over 54% of our cases and has since dropped to less than 2% of our incidents.
 This represents both a total drop in cases but also a rather dramatic drop in incidents and may be representative of a larger shift in the criminal ecosystem to target and victimize not only the organizations with credit card data but any organization.

+Figure 79\.
+Industry groups represented by percent of breaches (2012 DBIR Figure 3\)

+Figure 78\.
+Top Action varieties in
+Accommodation and Food Services breaches (n\=58\)

+Figure 80\.
+Top Action vectors in Accommodation and Food Services breaches (n\=47\)

-2022 DBIRIndustries
+2022 DBIR Industries

-55
+54

 Arts, Entertainment
 and Recreation

-Summary
-The System Intrusion and Basic Web Application Attacks patterns exchanged positions, but the Miscellaneous Errors pattern held on to 3rd place on the podium.
-For incidents, Denial of Service attacks remain a problem in the sector, particularly for the Gambling industry.
-This industry mainly covers live performances, and whether dance, theater or sporting events, the common thread is that none are pre\-recorded for later broadcast.
-It also includes the gambling industry.
-One can only imagine the different attack surfaces that are present for the myriad organization types belonging to this NAICS code.
-Something many of them have in common, however, is that at least a portion of their infrastructure relies on the internet to perform critical functions, whether that is ticket sales or taking orders (or bets as the case may be).
-In any event, when a Denial of Service attack comes calling, it is a very unwelcome guest.
-Nevertheless, it is a frequent guest in this sector (particularly in the Gaming organizations in the APAC region), and represents over 20% of incidents.
-With regard to breaches, the three patterns listed in the At\-a\-Glance table show the vulnerability of the infrastructure beyond disruption of services.
-Once the attackers get in, they can wreak havoc in earnest.
-These attackers are largely External actors, with a Financial motive, although there are a small amount of Grudge\-motivated attacks in this sector as well.
-The inclusion of the Basic Web Application Attacks is concerning, given the less complex nature of these attacks.
-Conversely, the attackers have to try much harder to gain their prize in the System Intrusion attacks, where ransomware is always a favored tool.
-As we have seen in the past, every attacker loves credentials, and will use them to masquerade as a legitimate employee to evade capture for as long as it takes to get what they are after.
-NAICS
-71
+S
+C
+A
+N

+1
+7

+I

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+Controls

+What is the
+same?

 215 incidents, 96 with
 confirmed data
 disclosure
-Top patterns

 Basic Web
 Application Attacks,
 System Intrusion and
 Miscellaneous Errors
 represent 80% of
 breaches
-Threat actors

 External (74%),
 Internal (26%)
 (breaches)
-Actor motives

 Financial (97%),
 Grudge (3%)
 (breaches)
-Data
-compromised

 Personal (66%),
 Credentials (49%),
 Other (23%), Medical
 (15%) (breaches)
-Top IG1
-protective
-Controls

 Security Awareness
 and Skills Training
 (CSC 14\), Secure